avkhadiev/bbtoDijet/README.md

 1. HLT_DoubleJetsC100_p014_DoublePFJetsC100MaxDeta1p6_v2 and HLT_DoubleJetsC100_p026_DoublePFJetsC160_v2 -- the triggers of interest with the CSV tagger removed, for b-tagging efficiency studies.
 2. HLT_Mu50_v3 as a control trigger for the kinematics efficiency studies.

-## What to do next

-At this point, the following task are at hand:

-1. Run the trigger on MC b-jet signal data to see what the distribution should look like.
-2. Estimate the fraction of b-jets in real data (requires summing data + signal, allow normalizations to float, and find best fit by maximizing the likelihood function)